muhalvin/laravel-sneat/README.md

 <h1 align="center">Laravel + Sneat</h1>

 <p>
-Laravel Starter with Sneat Admin Dashboard and some packages such as auth, permission and users management.
+Laravel 10 Boilerplate with Sneat Admin Dashboard and some packages such as auth, permission and users management.
 </p>

 ## Main Template